pulumi/pulumi-hugo/themes/default/content/blog/enhanced-search-intuitive-navigation-new-docs-experience/index.md

 ## Unified navigation

 We have unified navigation across both docs and packages and expect to add more content types to Pulumi Docs over the rest of the year.
-Enjoy easily switching between documentation types and having your left navigation and table of contents navigation remain consistent.
+Enjoy easily switching between documentation types while having your left navigation and table of contents navigation remain consistent.

 ![Pulumi docs navigation](imgs/navigation.png)